yellingintothefan/gel/README.md

 # gel

-Gel (Graphical Emulation Layer) aims to immitate the core of OpenGL 2.0 with software with as few lines as possible.
+Gel (Graphical Emulation Layer) aims to immitate the core of OpenGL 2.0 with less than 768 lines.

     make; ./gel